-Most people think of anxiety as the presence of fearful thoughts.
-But it's not always fearful thoughts that are the problem.
+Most people think of anxiety as the presence of fearful or worrisome thoughts.
+But this is not always the core of the problem.
 Some people experience racing thoughts, where it feels as though their mind is going 200 miles an hour.
-Sometimes those thoughts are fearful.
-Sometimes they're not.
-But when you have racing thoughts it can be very stressful, which is why it's important to find personal ways to stop racing thoughts.

 What Causes These Racing Thoughts?

-Racing thoughts are a strange problem.
-It's not just the content of the thought.
-It's how it feels as though your thoughts are firing at such a fast pace that you cannot even remember what the last thought was, and by the time you have a new thought another one immediately takes its place.
+Racing thoughts are a particular problem.
+It's not just the content of the thoughts that are distressing: it's how it feels as though your thoughts are firing at such a fast pace that you cannot even remember what the last thought was, and by the time you have a new thought another one immediately takes its place.

-- Blood Flow to the Brain - Anxiety may also cause hyperventilation, which can temporarily cause less blood flow to the brain.
+- Blood Flow to the Brain Anxiety may also lead to hyperventilation, which can temporarily cause less blood flow to the brain.
 This is especially common during anxiety attacks.
-It's possible that your brain is actually simply not functioning as well, and your inhibition ability isn't working to stop the thoughts.
-Don't worry - this isn't dangerous.
+It's possible that this change in blood-flow triggers other changes in the brain (including a reduced ability to inhibit thoughts) that are linked to racing thoughts.
+Don't worry - this isn't dangerous on a medical level.

-Thoughts in general are difficult to understand.
-There isn't a set "cause" for racing thoughts.
+While the factors listed here are all relevant, there is no set "cause" for racing thoughts.
 It's likely that anxiety causes your mind to both react more quickly while also limiting your ability to control those thoughts and focus on any single one of them.

-Remember that anxiety is supposed to be the activation of your fight or flight system - a system that is supposed to keep you safe from danger.
-Thinking overly quickly is actually to your advantage, and not focusing too much on any given thought may be beneficial as well to ensure a quick reaction.
+Remember that anxiety is linked to the activation of your fight or flight system - a reflex that is designed to keep you safe from danger.
+Thinking quickly may actually work to your advantage in situations where you’re in danger and a quick response is vital.
+If you’re unable to focus deeply on any single idea, this may also be beneficial to ensure a quick reaction.

-Racing thoughts aren't a sign of any danger, but they are obviously a significant problem.
-They make it nearly impossible to focus, and without focus it's almost impossible to cope with anxiety.
-That's why it's so important to stop your racing thoughts.
+Racing thoughts aren't dangerous in and of themselves, but they can make your life that much more uncomfortable.
+For example, they make it nearly impossible to focus, and without focus it's difficult to function at work, for example, or to think clearly about how best to manage your anxiety.
+That's why it's so important to manage your racing thoughts.

-The solution tends to differ a little depending on when your racing thoughts occur.
-They generally occur at three times:
+Different solutions may be appropriate depending on the situation that triggers your racing thoughts occur.
+They generally occur at three different times:

 - During the height of an anxiety attack.